Craving crunchy popiah rolls for a light lunch or midday snack? Check out the best popiah stalls in Singapore with delivery options too.

 6. Good Chance Popiah Eating House: For Hokkien-style popiah

-Good Chance Popiah is a family-owned eatery that’s been operating for 30 years.
+Good Chance is one of the best popiah spots in Singapore that’s been operating for 30 years.
 It specialises in Hokkien popiah, filled with ingredients like turnip, sliced omelette, minced peanuts and coriander.
-This is one place in Singapore that offers a DIY popiah set.
+This is one of the few spots offering a DIY popiah set with popiah delivery in Singapore.
 You’ll get the hands-on experience of assembling your creative rendition of this dish.
 To jazz up your creation, add on premium ingredients like XO Chinese sausage, sliced prawns and succulent crab meat.

 Price: Signature set from $26